yang6020/singles-app/README.md

 # Singles-app
 Singles (sing and mingle) is a meteor-based application that was inspired by Tinder and designed for people who value how people sound over how they look.
-A user can upload a short recording of him/her singing and other users will swipe depending on preference.
+Users can upload a short recording of themselves singing for anyone to swipe.

 ![singles1](https://user-images.githubusercontent.com/37827068/44049506-2949da40-9ee9-11e8-9eb4-d4d347042f24.gif)